 Fun, dynamic, colourful

-Ajyal's visual identity was designed by Saffron Brand Consultants in 2013 ready for the first Ajyal Youth Film Festival.
+Ajyal's visual identity was designed by Saffron Brand Consultants ready for the first Ajyal Youth Film Festival.
 My role was to ensure adherence to the branding guidelines for a consistent visual language.

 Visual identity and editorial